gnolang/gno/docs/how-to-guides/deploy.md

 ```
 :::

-After choosing a path and network, you can click **Deploy**.
-This will prompt
+After choosing a path and network, click on **Deploy**.
+A pop-up window
-a wallet pop-up asking you to sign the deployment transaction.
+from your connected wallet will prompt you to sign and approve the deployment transaction.

 ![DeployDefault](../assets/how-to-guides/deploy/deploy_success.png)